ISAITB/docs-itb-ta/source/communityDashboard/index.rst

 Manage communities
 ==================

-The **Community management** screen is the place where you can manage the test bed's communities, organisations and users.
+The **Community management** screen is the place where you can manage the Test Bed's communities, organisations and users.
 It can be accessed by clicking the relevant link from the menu, which presents you the screen :ref:`listing the defined communities<community_testbed_communities>`.

 .. _community_testbed_communities: